cristian-sima/Wisply/README.md

 1. Open a terminal window
 2. Type `go get github.com/beego/bee`.
 If the script ends and there is nothing displayed, it means it is working
-2. For more information go [beego tool website](http://beego.me/docs/install/bee.md)
+2. For more information about this tool, please go to [official beego tool website](http://beego.me/docs/install/bee.md)

 #### SQL Database

-Wisply needs a SQL database where to store its data.
-We will show which are the steps to set up a database and make Wisply working
+Wisply needs a SQL database in order to store its data.
+We will show you which are the steps to set up a database.

 ##### Install MySQL server

-If you already have MySQL, skip this step.
+If you already have a MySQL server, skip this step.

-1. Connect to hosting server and open a terminal window
+1. Connect to your hosting server
-2. Type `sudo apt-get install mysql-server`.
-This command will get the SQL package
+2. Open a terminal window
+3. In order to get the package, type `sudo apt-get install mysql-server`
-3. Type `Y` to confirm the installation
+4. Type `Y` to confirm
-4. You will be asked to enter a password for root user (administrator).
+5. You will be asked to enter a password for root user (administrator).
 Write down or remember the password.
-I STRONGLY recommend you to enter a strong one.
-You can use a password generator like [this](https://strongpasswordgenerator.com/).
+I **strongly** recommend you to enter a strong password (at least 8 characters and to contain at least one number or a special character).
+If you want to generate a strong password, you can use a password generator like [this](https://strongpasswordgenerator.com/).
-5. Repeat the password and wait for the system to install MySQL.
+6. Repeat the password and wait for the system to install MySQL.
 When it stops, you can see `start/running, process 28412`
-6. Once the installation is complete, the MySQL server should be started automatically.
+7. Once the installation is completed, the MySQL server should be started automatically.
 You can run the following command from a terminal prompt to check whether the MySQL server is running:
   `sudo netstat -tap | grep mysql`
-  You will see a list of details regarding the service such as port, process id
+  You will see a list of details regarding the service such as port and process id.

 #### Install Wisply

 It's very quick to do it.

 Wisply comes with a special installer which helps you to quickly set up and run the application.
-In order to use the installer, make sure you have installed the MySQL server (see above)
+In order to use the installer, make sure you have a MySQL server (see above)

-These steps will help you to use the installer
+How to use the installer?

 1. Open a terminal window
 2. Type `cd /the/path/to/Wisply/directory/` where *path/to/Wisply/directory* is the path on your server to the Wisply directory
 3. We need to allow the installer to execute.
-Type `chmod u+x util/ubuntu/install/installer.sh`
-4. Type `chmod u+x util/ubuntu/install`
+Type `chmod u+x util/ubuntu/install/installer.sh` and type `chmod u+x util/ubuntu/install`
-5. In order to run the installer, typ `bash /util/ubuntu/installer.sh`
+4. In order to run the installer, type `bash /util/ubuntu/installer.sh`
-6. Follow the steps of the installer
+5. Follow the steps shown by installer

 #### Run Wisply

-In order to start wisply, go to Wisply directory and type `bash util/ubuntu/start.sh`.
+In order to start Wisply, go to Wisply directory and type `bash util/ubuntu/start.sh`.
 You will see the wizard for running.
-This script detects if there was any previous version of Wisply started.
+This script detects if there was any previous version of Wisply started and it tells you.

 #### Stop Wisply